nikki-experiments/my-react-boilerplate/README.md

 Create-React-App:

 You have two choices to set up your project.
 You can create a simple app with a user-friendly full build setup that requires no manual configuration at all.
-To do this, simply install create-react-app.
+To do this, simply use create-react-app.

-    $ npm -g create-react-app
+First navigate to your desired project directory.

-This will install it globally so you can access from any directory.
-Then simply name your project, navigate to the new project directory, and run the npm start script.
-A new browser window will open and after a few seconds, your react app will be displayed.
+    $ npx create-react-app my-app

-    $ create-react-app my-first-components
+This will use the latest version of create-react-app and create a repo for you.
+Then navigate to your new repo root and run the start script.

     $ cd my-first-components/
     $ npm start

 Create-react-app includes a mini web server and also watches the files in your app for changes.
 When a change is made, your app is rebuilt and your browser automatically reloads to display the updated app.
+For more info, read the [create-react-app documentation](https://create-react-app.dev/docs/getting-started/).

 Manual Project Configuration: